-924.0 PARENT-TO-PARENT MOVE
+923.2 PARENT-TO-PARENT MOVE

-The student-athlete moves to reside with the parent with whom they have not been living and is required as a result of the move, to transfer schools.
-Only two (2) transfers for the purpose of moving from parent to parent are allowed after the first (1st) day of the student-athlete's first (1st) year of eligibility.
-The move must not be for the purpose of making the student-athlete eligible for competition in a BCSS activity at a member school.
+The student-athlete must satisfy the criteria as noted in 923.0.
+Additionally, a parent-to-parent is defined as a student-athlete moving to reside with the parent with whom they have not been living and as a result of the move is required to transfer schools.
+Only two (2) transfers to move from parent-to-parent are allowed after the first (1st) day of the student-athletes first (1st) year of eligibility.
 The residence of the student shall be that of the parent to whom custody has been awarded by a court of competent jurisdiction.
 If no custody order has been entered, the residence shall be that of the parent who has custody immediately upon separation.
-If the move is to a parent: